NathanHM/maedras-vault/content/Sessions/Session 36.md

 Fighting Fae and Cult under library.
-Return to in
+Return to inn.